Walterhill Floodplain Class II Natural-Scientific State Natural Area

 Division of Natural Areas, William R. Snodgrass Tennessee Tower, 312 Rosa L. Parks Avenue, 2nd Floor, Nashville, TN 37243, phone (615) 532-0431.

-Public access is allowed.
-Parking and trails are not developed.
+Parking and hiking trails are not provided at this time.

 From Murfreesboro, proceed approximately two miles north of the Veterans Hospital on Highway 231.
 Walterhill State Natural Area is just before the Stones River on the right.

 - Owned by the State of Tennessee